 - Lack of Response or Success – The church members who do not grow spiritually, who refuse to mature, or who fall away from Christ or are always at the same point.
 Ministry is like gardening , if you weed and feed and care for the garden but it does not produce fruit, you become discouraged.

-- Lack of Encouragement – Unlike business where you get raises, promotions, perks in response to your efforts, ministers are rewarded when their members grow in Christ.
+- Lack of Encouragement – Unlike business enterprises where you get raises, promotions and rewards in response to your efforts, ministers are rewarded when their members grow in Christ.
 Some become tired of serving without any feedback or reward from the congregation for their work.

 Take pains with these things; be absorbed in them, so that your progress will be evident to all.